awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 This procedure has the following prerequisites:
 + You have created a VPC and a dedicated security group that meets the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC Considerations](network_reqs.md) and [Cluster Security Group Considerations](sec-group-reqs.md)\.
 The [Getting Started with the AWS Management Console](getting-started-console.md) guide creates a VPC that meets the requirements, or you can also follow [Tutorial: Creating a VPC with Public and Private Subnets for Your Amazon EKS Cluster](create-public-private-vpc.md) to create one manually\.
 + You have created an Amazon EKS service role to apply to your cluster\.
-The [Getting Started with Amazon EKS](getting-started.md) guide creates a service role for you, or you can also follow [Amazon EKS Service IAM Role](service_IAM_role.md) to create one manually\.
+The [Getting Started with Amazon EKS](getting-started.md) guide creates a service role for you, or you can also follow [Amazon EKS IAM Roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one manually\.

 1. Create your cluster with the following command\.
 Substitute your cluster name, the Amazon Resource Name \(ARN\) of your Amazon EKS service role that you created in [Create your Amazon EKS Service Role](getting-started-console.md#role-create), and the subnet and security group IDs for the VPC that you created in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
 **Important**